 I remember a time when I was asked to speak to new employees during a company orientation.
 At that point in my career, I was the director of business development for a hospital.
-Ultimately my job was to market the hospital, but I was mainly responsible for revenue being brought in by maintaining hospital census.
+Ultimately, my job was to market the hospital, but I was mainly responsible for revenue being brought in by maintaining the hospital census.
 The day before this particular orientation, I had a bad day.
-Or at least I thought it was bad.
-Then I met 14-year-old Elizabeth.
+Or, at least I thought it was bad.
+Then, I met 14-year-old Elizabeth.

 I walked into my presentation the next day and abandoned everything I had planned to say to those new employees.
 Instead, I told them Elizabeth’s story.
 I told them that caring for our patients and our families and treating them like our own family is really our first and most important job.
 The only census I cared about that day was how many people we helped get back to their lives because of the inspiring work that happened in that hospital every single day.

 I will never forget Elizabeth that day, and how there wasn’t a dry eye in that new employee orientation class.
 Stories in the workplace can affect change, evoke emotions, and drive people to want to DO better and BE better.

 What story will you tell at work tomorrow?